User permissions for workflows

 A user who updates a workflow is set as the actor automatically.
 This prevents exploits where a user changes a workflow to achieve something in another user's context.

-We recommend using service users as actors for all workflows that serve a department or organization use case.
-This makes the workflow independent of the status of the user who maintains it.
+We highly recommend using service users as actors for all workflows that are worked on collaboratively and serve a production grade use case.

 To set the workflow actor to a service user